 When DAS detects resource-intensive and traffic-intensive SQL statements, DAS automatically extracts features of these SQL statements.
-Under your authorization, DAS automatically throttles all the SQL statements with these features.
+After you authorize DAS, DAS automatically throttles all the SQL statements that have these features.

 - Feature extraction

-Every time DAS detects problematic SQL statements that need to be throttled, DAS extracts the features of the SQL statements.
-To ensure precise throttling and prevent misoperations, DAS must correctly extract the features.
-Ideally, the features must identify only problematic SQL statements.
-This helps ensure precise SQL throttling.
+Every time DAS detects abnormal SQL statements that need throttling, DAS extracts the features of the SQL statements for precise throttling.
+In ideal scenarios, the features must identify only abnormal SQL statements.
 DAS supports two types of SQL throttling:

 - SQL template-based throttling

 An SQL template is an SQL text where the parameters do not contain specific values.
-If SQL statements that use a specific SQL template cause exceptions whenever a large number of these SQL statements are executed, regardless of the parameter values in the SQL statements, you only need to extract the features of the SQL template.
-Then, you can throttle SQL statements with the extracted features.
-This type of throttling is applicable to various scenarios, such as when a traffic spike occurs or a large number of SQL statements are submitted to query tables that are not indexed.
+If a large number of SQL statements that use a specific SQL template are executed at the same time, exceptions may occur, regardless of parameter values.
+Therefore, you need only to extract the features of the SQL template.
+This type of throttling is applicable to a variety of scenarios, such as when a traffic spike occurs or a large number of SQL statements are submitted to query tables that are not indexed.

 - SQL text-based throttling

-If not all SQL statements that use a specific SQL template cause exceptions, you must extract both the SQL template and the SQL text that contains specific parameter values as the features.
-Then, you can throttle SQL statements with the extracted features.
+If some SQL statements that use a specific SQL template cause exceptions, you must extract the SQL template and SQL text that contains specific parameter values as features.
 This type of throttling is applicable to scenarios in which data skew is detected.

 Therefore, if SQL statements do not contain the template ID, you must extract SQL text information as features.
 SQL templates can be generated in the process of root cause analysis.
-The following code snippet shows two SQL templates that are respectively generated based on two SQL statements.
+The following code snippet shows that SQL template 1 is generated based on SQL statement 1 and SQL template 2 is generated based on SQL statement 2.
 Assume that you use SQL template 1 for SQL throttling.
-The features of SQL template 1 is
+The features of SQL template 1 are

 select id, name, age from students where name.
-Throttling based on these features ensure that all SQL statements with these features are throttled, regardless of the mode in which the SQL statements are submitted.
-The drawback is that other SQL statements may be mistakenly throttled.
-As shown in the following code snippet, SQL template 2 has all the features of SQL template 1.
-Therefore, DAS will also throttle SQL statement 2 based on SQL template 1, which may not meet your expectation.
+Throttling based on these features ensures that SQL statements are throttled regardless of their submission method.
+The drawback is that some SQL statements may be mistakenly throttled.
+For example, the following code snippet shows that SQL template 2 has all the features of SQL template 1.
+Therefore, DAS also throttles SQL statement 2 based on SQL template 1.
+This may fail to meet your expectation.

 /* SQL statement 1 */ select id,name,age from students where name='Bob'; /* SQL template 1 */ select id,name,age from students where name = ? ; /* SQL statement 2 */ select id,name,age from students where name='Bob' and sid='Unique ID'; /* SQL template 2 */ select id,name,age from students where name=? and sid=?